 Cornish coastal luxury

-If you are enviably sensible and have been living frugally during lockdown, why not treat yourself to a post-quarantine coastal retreat in Cornwall?
-With plenty of gorgeous beaches, Newquay is the ideal place to take up surfing, or work on that tan.
+If you are enviably sensible and have been living frugally due to cossy living crisis (urgh), why not treat yourself coastal retreat in Cornwall?
+With plenty of gorgeous beaches, Newquay is the ideal place to take up surfing or work on that tan.

 For some additional luxury, we recommend a stay in the over-100-year-old Atlantic Hotel.
-Standing above the town on it’s own piece of headland, it has the best scenic views of the ocean.
-No excuses needed to grab a day pass to the spa and have some drinks while you reconnect with your gal pals after all this time apart.
+Standing above the town on its own piece of headland, it has the best scenic views of the ocean.
+No excuses are needed to grab a day pass to the spa and have some drinks while you reconnect with your gal pals.

 Looking for something more hands-off?
 There are loads of self-contained, amazing apartments in and around Newquay from which you can still take advantage of the stunning sea views and coastal comforts, like this one.

 Cities might seem a bit daunting at the moment, but they don’t have to be.
 Especially if you’re willing to invest a little more in transport.
 Perfect for a solo adventure or a couples getaway, Caledonian Sleeper trains from London to a variety of cities in Scotland are about as fancy as rail travel in the UK gets.

 You can relax in your own private room and maybe get some reading in or watch Netflix from somewhere other than your bed.
 Breakfast is on the cards and having a place to snuggle up definitely beats sitting upright the whole way.
 Better still, you can reserve a spot to bring your bike with you and open up a whole world of exploration once you arrive at your destination.